khushal910/C-Projects/bank managment system/README.md

 # Bank-Management-System

-A simple command-line Bank Management System written in C.

-This program allows users to create accounts, deposit money, withdraw money, and check balances.

-<H2> all data stored persistently in a binary file.</H2>
+Overview:
+The Simple Bank Management System is a menu-driven, console-based application written in C that demonstrates core programming concepts such as structures, file I/O, string handling, and secure user input.
+It allows users to:

+Feature: 1.
+Permanent Storeg of Data using file operation
-The user’s PIN is entered in hidden (masked) mode for security.
+         2. Provide mask during PIN enteration for security.
+         3. Create Accounts
+         4. Deposit Money
+         5. Withdraw Money
+         6. Check Balances